_______ __ ________ __

 -

 Convergence: A graph of the average loss function's convergence.
-If it shows a downward

-curve, the network is approaching a solution.
+If it shows a downward curve, the network is approaching a solution.

 -

-Learning Rate: A graph of the learning rate, which automatically changes to facilitate the
+Learning Rate: A graph of the learning rate, which automatically

-network's learning.
-The lower it is, the finer steps the network takes to find the correct
+changes to facilitate the network's learning.
+The lower it is, the finer steps the network

 Reward options